Difference Between Term and Whole Life Insurance

 Though it acts as an investment vehicle and also provides tax rebates, it should be bought keeping in mind only the protection factor.
 In comparison, the term plan, which is for a limited-term, is mainly purchased to meet some specific needs with a specified tenure like mortgage protection, child education protection.

-This has been a guide to Whole Life Insurance vs Term Life Insurance.
-Here we discuss the top difference between whole life and term life insurance along with infographics and comparison table.
+This has been a guide to Term Life Insurance vs Whole Life Insurance.
+Here we discuss the top differences between these insurance along with infographics and comparative table.
 To learn more about insurance, you may have a look at the following articles –